 Pre-Colored Compounds vs. Masterbatches

 The use of masterbatches however, can present several challenges.
-Metering un-dried masterbatches into hygroscopic resin may impart additional water causing undesirable part appearance, processing and performance issues.
-Also, masterbatches require additional handling that is inconsistent with the natural polymer to which it is added; subsequently resulting in potential production variability.
+Metering un-dried masterbatches into hygroscopic resin may impart additional water, which may cause undesirable part appearance, processing and or performance issues.
+Also, masterbatches require additional handling that may be inconsistent with the natural polymer to which it is added; subsequently resulting in potential production variability.
 Concentrate pellets are also denser than the natural polymer pellets and tend to sift downward in the hopper, often leading to variable loading levels and color drifts throughout a production run.
-Although use of color metering weigh feeders can minimize variation, it also requires additional equipment and production controls.
+Although the use of color metering weigh feeders can minimize variation, it also requires additional equipment and production controls.
 This in turn, reduces the potential cost savings for short production runs.

-Pre-color compounds and masterbaches can be manufactured using FDA Food Grade Pigments listed under FDA 21 CFR part 173-178 or using FDA Medical Device Pigments listed under FDA 21 CFR Parts 73 and 74.
-For medical applications, For medical applications, the selection of one pigment classification over the other may affect the FDA approval process.
+Pre-color compounds and masterbatches can be manufactured using FDA Food Grade Pigments listed under FDA 21 CFR part 173-178 or using FDA Medical Device Pigments listed under FDA 21 CFR Parts 73 and 74.
+For medical applications, the selection of one pigment classification over the other may affect the FDA approval process.